qygoh/GeoSpatialStuffs/2018_Bikeability In Singapore/README.md

 ## QY's role in the group project
-I mainly handled the raster data processing and maps calculations/visualizations for the project.
+I mainly handled the raster data processing, maps calculations and visualizations for the project.

 This was done at a time when I did not know how to code, so the most advanced skill I had was to figure out how to do raster processing on ESRI ArcGIS (because in school we were mostly taught how to deal with vector data).